Earth Day Activities for Speech Therapy and Teletherapy

-There are tons of digital resources available to use throughout the week (or month) of Earth Day in speech therapy and special education.
+There are tons of digital speech and language resources available to use throughout the week (or month) of Earth Day in speech therapy and special education.
 Whether you're a teletherapist or just a big fan of not printing and prepping, check out these activities to see which ones suit your unique setting, caseload, and student goals!

 Earth Day PDF Activities for Speech Therapy